Maximum monthly emails

 5 (can be increased to 10 on a bespoke plan)

 Email marketing is one of the most effective ways to keep your customers engaged with your brand or products.
 By having a strong email strategy, you’re able to stay fresh in your customers’ minds and encourage repeat purchasing.
+In fact, email marketing software can have a return on investment up to 4,400%, meaning for every $1 you spend, you can make $44.

 An email marketing platform is the backbone of a good email marketing strategy, allowing you to optimize your online campaigns in terms of both customers and sales.
 Fortunately, there's a wide variety of options for software that allows you to more effectively conduct your email marketing campaigns.
 We’ve analyzed and reviewed the best email marketing software platforms, looking at what they’re good at, and where they can improve.